Why Taretråling should be stopped

 Historically there is evidence that it has been stopped in other countries due to changes it has wrought in the environment and ecology

 There are currently major changes in the ecology of the worlds oceans – the cause is supposedly unknown.
 However if you combine the amounts harvested by all countries then the amount is considerable.
 No research is or had been conducted on the overall effect.

 Seaweed binds an estimated 30 million tons of co2 endangering this is foolhardy.

-Seaweed removes many dangerous chemicals and heavy metals from the sea – it is a vital defence against pollution
+Seaweed removes many dangerous chemicals and heavy metals from the sea – it is a vital defense against pollution

-Norway top marine biologists have admitted in public they know nothing of the defence chemicals seaweed produces when under stress – the effect this is having on the ecology is unknown.
+Norway top marine biologists have admitted in public they know nothing of the defense chemicals seaweed produces when under stress – the effect this is having on the ecology is unknown.

 Senior members of the fiskeriedirektoratet have been quite happy to make statements in public about taretrawlers and the current regulations which are untrue (at Trondheim)

 Attempts were made to prevent the first prosecution of taretrawlers for trawling in areas which were set aside for ecological reasons.